drcox23/monsters-rolodex/README.md

 # reactCMS_refresh
-Refresh of full-stack JS by creating a CMS
+Refresh of full-stack JS by creating a rolodex of fictional monsters.